syncfusion-content/wpf-docs/wpf/Classic-Chart/Chart-Axis.md

 N> Visible Range can also be calculated for the changed value of the range by using the Axis.RangeChanged event.
 For details, see_ Chart Axis Events

-See Also

-Indexed X Values

-Support to Set Axis Range Based on the Data Value
+### Support to Set Axis Range Based on the Data Value

 This feature implements support for sharing a data range between axes, and concurrently both axes will have appropriate visible labels rendered on them based on the modified data range at run time.